hyosung11/Launch-School/Courses/journal.md

 12:51 After eating lunch and taking a short break.
 I have been bitten by a mosquito or mosquitoes at least twice.
 Ugh.
 I feel a little tired.

 13:32 I'm tired and going to go for a walk now.

+13:48 I'm tired.
+I didn't go for a walk yet and I just passively read the answers to the quiz on collections.
+I need to get up or go rest.